LaunchCode-Education-Archived/skills-front-end/materials/now-what/README.md

 ## Skills to Improve On

-If you want to learn more stuff, here are some directions you could go in:
+If you want to learn more, here are some directions you could go in:

-#### Javascript
+### Javascript

 Stuff we didn't really talk about:
 * [Object-oriented javascript](http://eloquentjavascript.net/06_object.html)